 The marathon fees are as follows:

-Participants must be 18 years of age or older to enter.
+Participants must be 18 years or older to take part.

-The races will start on Sunday, November 2, 2025.
-On race day morning, you can access the starting point for free using any public transport vehicles of the Istanbul municipality by presenting your bib number.
+The races will begin on Sunday, November 2, 2025.
+On race morning, you can access the starting point for free by using any public transportation in Istanbul, simply by showing your race bib number.

-The start is in front of the July 15 Martyrs Bridge and the finish line is at Blue Mosque Square.
+The start line is at the July 15th Martyrs Bridge, and the finish line is at the Blue Mosque Square.

-You can find details on how to get to the starting point by clicking here and going to the "Starting Point Access" section.
+You can find more details on how to reach the starting point by clicking here and selecting the "Start Line Access" section.

 Marathon: